alexschmid3/iap_hpc/README.md

 The parameters of five networks are given in the file `experiments.csv`.

 1. Write a batch script that kicks off an array of 5 jobs, taking a parameter 1-5 and passing it to the script `buildandsolve.jl`.
 2. Add your email address to the batch script as an additional `#SBATCH` tag and request an email when your job completes.
-Use the `--mail-to` and `--mail-type` commands to achieve this, with proper syntax in the documentation [here](https://slurm.schedmd.com/sbatch.html).
+Use the `--mail-user` and `--mail-type` commands to achieve this, with proper syntax in the documentation [here](https://slurm.schedmd.com/sbatch.html).
 3. Modify `buildandsolve.jl` to take in the parameter 1-5 from the batch script and read the appropriate line of data from `experiments.csv`.
 4. Submit your batch script to the cluster, being sure to resolve any errors.
  - If you’re having issues, add a output log and error log file to your batch script.
 You may need to add Julia packages if they aren't installed, following the same procedure from the pre-assignment.